This post was last updated on June 24th, 2021 at 10:21 am

 Booking an inventory is simple.

 All of our inventory clerks are professional members of the Association of Independent Inventory Clerks (AIIC).
-Don’t get caught out during a dispute – call us to book your inventory today on 0333 577 8888.
+Don’t get caught out during a dispute – book a call with us to book your inventory today.